-- 1. Contributions: from Members and Holders of Qualifying Office; - Investments: See the Investment Report; - 3.
-Transfers In: Members who have pension benefits in the scheme of a former employer or in a personal pension plan may be able to transfer in the benefits to the Scheme; - 4.
+- 1. Contributions: from Members and Holders of Qualifying Office; - 2.
+Investments: See the Investment Report; - 3.
+Transfers In: Members who have pension benefits in the scheme of a former employer or in a personal pension plan may be able to transfer such benefits into the Scheme; and - 4.
 Consolidated Fund: A Consolidated Fund contribution, calculated in accordance with the recommendations contained in the Actuary's report under article S2 (4b), shall be paid into the Fund out of money appropriated by Act of the Assembly for that purpose.

-Members and Officeholders contribute either 7% or 12.5% per cent of their salaries.
+Members and Office Holders contribute either 7% or 12.5% per cent of their salaries.
 The default position is 1/40 with a corresponding contribution level of 12.5%.
 Members may pay the lower contribution rate of 7% by completing paperwork to opt for the lower accrual rate of 1/50.

-Following a valuation of the scheme by the Government Actuaries Department in March 2011 the Exchequer Contribution was decreased from 23.3% to 22.6% of Members' and

-Officeholders' salaries, effective from 1 April 2012.
+Following a valuation of the scheme by the Government Actuaries Department in March 2011, the Exchequer Contribution was decreased from 23.3% to 22.6% of Members' and Office Holders' salaries, effective from 1 April 2012.
 Following the increase in Members contributions in July 2012, the Exchequer contribution was further decreased to 21.6%.